End of year food bank stats

 What do these stats show?

 Every year we release statistics about the number of emergency food parcels food banks in our community have provided to people.
-We release figures for the first six months of the financial year in November (‘Mid Year Stats’), and for the full financial year in May.
-The latest release covers 1 April 2024 to 31 March 2025.
+The latest release covers 1 January 2025 to 31 December 2025.
+This is the first year that we have reported our official food bank statistics by calendar year, having previously reported these by financial year.

 Our headline parcel numbers are a measure of volume rather than unique users.
 For example, if a family of three were referred to a food bank twice in one year, this would count as six parcels on our data collection system because it would reflect six instances of a supply going to someone in the household.
 However, if a family of three were only referred to a food bank once, this would count as three parcels.

 Figures from Trussell cannot be used to fully describe the scale of food bank use across the UK, because our figures do not cover the hundreds of independent food aid providers and community groups also providing emergency food, which have increased in number through the pandemic.
-There are more than 1,400 food bank centres in Trussell’s UK-wide community.
-For more on this, see our factsheets.
+During 2025, food banks in the Trussell community distributed emergency food from more than 1,600 different locations.